SoatGroup/redis/README.md

 ## Master slave replication on redis
 I you have done with the previous section, or you already know about redis but want to do more, we will focus in this section on how to achieve a master slave replication using redis.
 We will do that :
 * Manually writing our configs and launching instances.
-    * Using automation scripts to get things more easier Come on guys, it is  [here](master_slave_replication).
+* Using automation scripts to get things more easier.
+Come on guys, it is  [here](master_slave_replication).

 ### Hight avalability with redis sentinel